Imágenes de páginas

 To give the world affurance of a man.

-This was your husband,-Look you now, what follows;;
+This was your husband, Look you now, what follows;

 Here is your husband, like a mildew'd ear,

-Blafting his wholesome brother.
-Have you eyes?
+Blafting his wholefome brother.
+Have you eyes? -

 Could you on this fair mountain leave to feed,

-And batten on this moor? ha! have you eyes? -
+And batten on this moor? ha! have you eyes? :

 You cannot call it Love; for, at your age,